 Many are so fearful of what might happen to their children that they are always behind them.
 They constantly keep telling their children, “Don’t do this, don’t do that.”
 They even shield their children from contact with other kids.

 You may think, “Wait a minute, with all the negative influences, should I not protect my children?”
 Yes, children should be warned and watched over.
 But there is an extent.
-If one gets to the point of over-protection, it only frustrates the child, and he or she can develop a resentful attitude.
+If one gets to overprotection, it only frustrates the child.
+And as a result, they can develop a resentful attitude.

-Showing favor to one child over the others.
-For example, Isaac favored Esau over Jacob; Rebekah preferred Jacob; Jacob preferred Joseph.
+Favoritism refers to showing favor to one child over the others.
+For example, Isaac favored Esau over Jacob [Gen 25:28]; Rebekah preferred Jacob over Esau [Gen 25:28]; Jacob chose Joseph over his other children [Gen 37:3].
 Unfortunately, each of those actions resulted in disaster.

-Favouritism can be due to many reasons.
+Favoritism can be due to many reasons.
 Perhaps one kid is meeting your expectations than the rest and thus becomes your favorite.
-Maybe that kid even has the same hobbies as you do; maybe that one is even smarter than the others.
+Maybe that kid has the same hobbies as you.
+Perhaps that one is even smarter than the others.
 And so, you show more of your love to that one.

 As a result, the favorite one can get away with anything while the other kids get punished for trivial reasons.
-In the long run, favoritism leads the neglected child or children to become bitter, angry, and discouraged.
+However, favoritism leads the neglected child or children to become bitter, angry, and discouraged in the long run.

 3. Unjust Demands

-Many parents want their kids to accomplish what they would like them to accomplish or what they failed to accomplish.
+Many parents want their kids to accomplish what they would like them to accomplish or what they themselves failed to accomplish.
 Stated differently, they want to live their lives through their children.
 “Be a doctor, be an engineer, excel in sports, etc.” Pushing them to be over-achievers.
-That can lead them to get angry.
+And that kind of behavior can lead the children to get angry.